Ken-Musau/Ken-Musau/README.md

 ### 🌟 Software Developer in Transition | 🌍 Kenya | 💻 Open to Opportunities

-Passionate about leveraging technology to create innovative solutions, I am on a journey to transition from a logistics reconciliation clerk in the cement manufacturing industry to a skilled software developer.
+Passionate about leveraging technology to create innovative solutions, I am on a journey to transition from cement manufacturing industry to a skilled software developer.
 My focus is on mastering:

 **⚡ Technologies:** React, Ruby, Ruby on Rails, HTML, CSS, and Tailwind CSS.